Modernizing Streaming Encryption with age in Apache NiFi

 Public Key Recipient Resources

-property is required when the Public Key Source
+The Public Key Recipient Resources property is required when the Public Key Source is configured with the

-value.
+RESOURCES value.
 The property supports one or more file paths or HTTP URLs, which avoids persisting public keys in the

 flow configuration.
 This approach provides a layer of flexibility for use cases where public key recipients must be